 - The Comfort Of A Household Toilet: Bravura comes with a removable seat and cover pod for easy cleaning and servicing.

-Thetford’s Aqua-Magic V RV toilets are lightweight, durable, affordable, and quite popular.
+Thetford’s Aqua-Magic VI RV toilets are lightweight, durable, affordable, and quite popular due to having one of the deepest bowls available.
 The toilets come in white or parchment.

 Aria Deluxe II

 The Aria Deluxe II has an electric push-button pulsating flush and a water-saving hand sprayer.
-It uses about half the amount of water other brands use, so it’s great for boondockers like us.
-(It includes two flush modes – residential and water saver.)
+It uses about half the water other brands do, so it’s great for boondockers like us (it includes two flush modes – residential and water saver – that can be selected using a rear-mounted switch).

 Tecma Silence Plus 2